mozilla-ai/encoderfile/docs/building_encoderfiles/docker.md

 What happens:

-- Your current directory is mounted into the container at /opt/encoderfile.
+- Your current directory is mounted into the container at `/opt/encoderfile`.
-- Inside the container, Encoderfile sees config.yml and any model paths exactly as they appear in your project.
+- Inside the container, Encoderfile sees `config.yml` and any model paths exactly as they appear in your project.
-- The resulting .encoderfile binary is written back into your project directory
+- The resulting `.encoderfile` binary is written back into your project directory

 ## Troubleshooting